title

 nos

-Most churches where taborers occur possess just one, but there are six places that have two.
-They are Gloucester Cathedral, Beverley Minster, Westminster Abbey, and three small places – March in Cambridgeshire and Brant Broughton and Heckington in Lincolnshire.
+Most churches where taborers occur possess just one, but there are nine places that have two.
+They are Gloucester Cathedral, Lincoln Cathedral, Beverley Minster, York Minster, Westminster Abbey, and four small places – March in Cambridgeshire and Brant Broughton, Navenby and Heckington in Lincolnshire.

 humans

-Turning now to study the players of these instruments, we find that 21 are humans, for example those found at Beverley and Raunds.
-17 are angels and just 4 are animals.
+Turning now to study the players of these instruments, we find that 31 are humans, for example those found at Beverley and Raunds.
+18 are angels and just 4 are animals.
 Those at Bristol, Stockport and Westminster are apes, whilst the one at Cogges is a rabbit.
 There are 3 others.
-They are a grotesque (Westminster), a creature with the torso of a man and the rear of a lion (Ely), and a centaur (New College Oxford)..
+They are a grotesque (Westminster), a creature with the torso of a man and the rear of a lion (Ely), and a centaur (New College Oxford) and one indistinguishable..

 cogges